festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

 * The `component_name` should NOT be modified.
 This is how the Setup Wizard triggers the next component.
 * Metadata is simply there to help provide human readable information and what each component requires

+## Steps (Condensed Version)
+> Note: Ideally these steps don't change too much once this releases!
+Sorry in advance if they do!

+0. Setup Wizard
+1. Import Materials
+2. Import Character Model
+3. ~~Join Body Parts to Body~~
+4. Import Character Textures
+5. Import Outlines
+6. Setup Outlines (Geometry Nodes)
+7. Import Lightmaps for Outlines
+8. Import Material Data
+9. Fix Mouth Outlines - **[Disabled by Default]**

 ## Steps (Detailed Guide)
+> Note: Ideally these steps don't change too much once this releases!
+Sorry in advance if they do!

 0. Setup Wizard
     * This step starts the Setup Wizard process.
 It also is **very important** for setting up the Python paths so that the scripts can import dependencies and other scripts.